 and, with a different interface, at

-Alexander S. Gourlay has compiled “An Emergency Online Glossary of Terms, Names, and Concepts in Blake” at
+As part of the Blake Archive, Alexander S. Gourlay has compiled “An Emergency Online Glossary of Terms, Names, and Concepts in Blake”

-The three major holdings of Blake’s works in the UK are
+The four major holdings of Blake’s works in the UK are

 Tate Britain, Millbank, London SW1P 4RG